trovu/trovu/blog/_posts/configurl/index.md

 ---
-title: New: User settings via URL
+title: 'New: User Settings via Self-Hosted File'
-description: How to be updated with this blog.
+description: … which can be private.
 date: 2024-01-14
 tags:
     - config